Cabrra/Jumble-Game/README.md

     As a requirement, no more than 5% of the buckets are empty (check le output log)
     Items are distributed as evenly among the buckets
 + Not storing words shorter than 3 letters or longer than 6 letters (because those don't give points to the player)
-+ Not storing words with an apostrophe (‘) in it
++ Not storing words with an apostrophe (â€˜) in it
 + Remaining time in the round is displayed on screen (real time countdown)
 + Current score displayed to the screen
-+ Player’s correct guesses are stored in a Binary Search Tree and displayed to the screen
++ Playerâ€™s correct guesses are stored in a Binary Search Tree and displayed to the screen
 + The solution is displayed on the screen, if the player does not guess the word by the end of the round
 + Top 5 high scores stored in a binary file
     The high score table is displayed at the end of a game